patrick-codes-repo/CyberSec-Portfolio/Upload Vulnerabilities.md

 ![Connection](https://github.com/patrick-codes-repo/CyberSec-Portfolio/blob/main/Resources/Upload%20Vulnerabilities/flag.PNG)

 # Lessons learned
 1. Always check /admin.
-I was able to successfully upload and find by my shell but could not find a way to run the code by accessing it via its URL.
+I was able to successfully upload and find my shell but could not find a way to run the code by accessing it via its URL.
 I had to look at a challenge hint to know to check /admin.
 I should have checked this page from the start since it can often contain valuable information.

 2. A Node.js server is not the same as JavaScript server.
 After finding that the server was using Express I found generic shell code for JavaScript.
 This shell code would not run on the server and I had to find code specifically for Node.js.

-3. Various ways to check for and bypass client and server side filters.
+3. Various techniques to check for and bypass client and server side filters.
 Discovering what the server filtered for was particularly challenging and rewarding.